NVIDIA/ais-k8s/terraform/README.md

 ### Deploy

-Deployment consists of setting up the Kuberentes cluster on specified cloud provider and deploying AIStore on the Kubernetes nodes.
+Deployment consists of setting up the Kubernetes cluster on specified cloud provider and deploying AIStore on the Kubernetes nodes.
 `deploy.sh` is a one-place script that does everything for you.
 After successful run the AIStore cluster should be accessible and ready to be used.

-To deploy just run `./deploy.sh` script and follow the instructions.
+To deploy just run `./deploy.sh --all` script and follow the instructions.

 ### Destroy

-To remove and cleanup the cluster, we have created `destroy.sh` script.
+To remove and cleanup the cluster, we have created `destroy.sh --all` script.
-Similarly, to the deploy script it will walk you through required steps and the cleanup automatically.
+Similarly, to the deploy script, it will walk you through required steps and the cleanup automatically.

 ### Example